 - Winning Slowly – taking the long view on technology, religion, ethics, and art; cohosted with Stephen Carradini.
 Usually updates biweekly; we’ve been in flux with Stephen finishing a Ph.D., his wife delivering their first baby, and their all moving from North Carolina to Arizona in the course of 2017.
 We finished Season 5 this fall and are prepping for Season 6, with a couple inter-season episodes coming out in between.

 - Mass Affection – playing through the Mass Effect with my wife.
 I’ve got two episodes we need to publish.
 We got distracted with things besides video games this summer, but we’ll be back at it.
 Sadly, we packed up the game and our Xbox 360, so we won’t be back at it until we move in.

-- Over the course of 2017, I’ve been working on making the experience of writing TypeScript and Ember.js together awesome. typed-ember on GitHub is where all the action is at.
+- Over the course of 2017 and 2018, I’ve been working on making the experience of writing TypeScript and Ember.js together awesome. typed-ember on GitHub is where all the action is at.
 I’ve also been writing a series of blog posts, “Typing Your Ember”, to help people get off the ground.